Sparker95/Vindicta/README.md

 # Project_0.Stratis

-**What is it?**
+## What is it?
 It is a mission for ARMA III.
-The goal of this project is to make a guerrilla warfare simulator for ARMA III, hugely influenced by a similar mission by Barbolani: Antistasi (http://www.a3antistasi.com/).
+The goal of this project is to make a guerrilla warfare simulator for ARMA III, hugely influenced by a similar mission by Barbolani: Antistasi (http://www.a3antistasi.enjin.com/).

-**Goals of this project**
+## Goals of this project
 * Most of the features of the original Antistasi.
-* Proper operation of logistics of the enemy and friendly factions.
+* Proper operation of logistics of the enemy and friendly factions, including handling of all units, i.e. no areas generating infinite amounts of enemies.
-* Enemy high command more responsive to player's actions.
+* Implement high level AI easier to control by player and more responsive to actions of enemy side.

-**Current state of development**
+## Current state of development
-Some mainly structural things are implemented, like garrison caching, location spawning/despawning and some scripts for AI.
-Other than that, there's not much to look at here.
+Currently the following components are fully or partially implemented:
+* Main system components
+* Enhanced logistics framework by Jeroen Not (enhanced arsenal, enhanced garage, enhanced repairing, rearming, refueling, etc.)
+* HC management
+* Garrison caching of locations
+* GOAP AI framework

+## Technical implementation
+* Most of the code is being developed with OOP-Light (https://github.com/Sparker95/OOP-Light), a custom OOP implementation for SQF.
+OOP paradigm should help produce manageable code and help implement complex systems.
+* AI is being handled by a custom GOAP (Goal-Oriented Action Planning) AI framework.
+GOAP is a technology which was first used in fameous F.E.A.R. first person shooter.
+GOAP should help manage the complexity of creation of complex AI behaviours that involve replannable chains of actions.
+More on GOAP here: http://aigamedev.com/open/article/fear-sdk/ http://alumni.media.mit.edu/~jorkin/